Edible Play Dough:

 2 cups powdered sugar

-Mix the ingredients together in a bowl.
-If the play seems sticky, you can add more powdered sugar.
+Combine the ingredients in a bowl.
+If it seems sticky, add more powdered sugar to achieve your desired consistency.

-Your kids will love playing with this play dough because they can eat it too.
-Of course, you want to teach them that we don’t usually eat play dough.
-You can have them help you make the edible play dough so that they understand that this version is special.
+You can make this play dough with your kids because they can also eat it.
+Of course, you would want to instruct them that we don’t usually consume play dough.
+You may have them help you prepare the edible play dough so that they understand how unique this version is.

 Benefits of Play Dough:

-You have many items around the house that are great for play dough activities.
-You might want to add items to your play dough tub such as a rolling pin, scissors, animals, straws, string, toothpicks (older kids), buttons, cookie cutters, blocks, birthday candles, bottle caps, combs, plastic forks, leaves, rocks, pipe cleaners, wiggly eyes, shells, paper clips, coins, glitter, stamps, paper umbrellas, etc.
+You can use a variety of objects to make play dough.
+You could want to add things like a rolling pin, scissors, animals, straws, string, toothpicks (older kids), buttons, cookie cutters, blocks, birthday candles, bottle caps, combs, plastic forks., leaves., rocks., pipe cleaners., wiggly eyes., shells., and paper clips.